 13. Why do you use English on this site when you are based in Norway?

 Quality investing is a relatively small niche in the global investment community, and Norway is a small country.
 We use English to reach a wider audience of fellow investors.
 English is the lingua franca of investing, and well above 90% of Norwegians speak English as their second language.

 14. Tell us more about Norway.
 Since your country is so small, do you even have a financial industry there?

 While Norway is a small country, we still have one of the largest sovereign funds in the world.
-The fund holds about 1.4% of the market value of all listed companies in the world.
+The fund holds about 1.5% of the market value of all of the world's listed companies.

 15. I’ve heard Norway is beautiful.
 Where can I find more information?

 Yes, Norway is beautiful.
 You will find resources and nice pictures at www.visitnorway.com.